Approximation algorithms for noncommutative CSPs: Introduction

-It is known that the nearest (in Frobenius norm) order-$k$ unitary to any unitary $A$ is simply obtained by rounding every eigenvalue of $A$ to the nearest $k$-th root of unity \cite{hoffman}.
-We use the notation $\tilde{A}$ to refer to the nearest order-$k$ unitary to $A$.
-Unfortunately, when turned into an approximation algorithm for $2$-CSPs, this rounding does not give a good approximation ratio even in the case of $\cut{k}$ problems.
-However a simple modification of it using randomness does.
+To elaborate, the first step in calculating $U_3$ is to compute unitary operators $X \coloneqq U(\vec{x})$ and ${Y \coloneqq U(\vec{y})}$ where $U$ is the isometry introduced in Proposition \ref{prop:isometric-embedding}.
+Since $U$ is an isometry ${\bigip{X}{Y} = \lambda}$.
+The second step randomizes $X$ and $Y$ by premultiplying them with a Haar random unitary $R$, which also preserves the inner product since $\bigip{RX}{RY} = \ip{X}{Y} = \lambda$.
+Finally, in the third step we round $RX$ and $RY$ to the nearest order-$3$ unitary operators.\footnote{$X$ is an order-$3$ operator if $X^3$ is the identity.
+A unitary is order-$3$ if and only if all its eigenvalues are $3$rd roots of unity.} This is where the inner product may change.
+We need to show that it does not change by too much.

-Consider the following randomized rounding scheme.
-Sample a Haar random unitary $U$ and let $X = UA$ and $Y=UB$.
-We show in this paper that $\tilde{X}$ and $\tilde{Y}$ are the order-$k$ unitaries that we desire:
+Next, we discuss in more detail what goes into the rounding in Step $3$.
+It is known that the nearest order-$3$ unitary in Frobenius norm to any unitary $A$ is simply obtained by rounding every eigenvalue of $A$ to the nearest $3$rd root of unity \cite{hoffman}.
+We use the notation $\tilde{A}$ to refer to the nearest order-$3$ unitary to $A$.